Trees & Graphs: Traversal & Backtracking

 Take some time to try this problem out:

-Problem: Implement Trie (Prefix Tree) (LeetCode Link): Implement a trie with insert
+Problem: Implement Trie (Prefix Tree) (LeetCode Link): Implement a trie with insert, search, and startsWith methods.

 A Trie is made of nodes, where each node represents a character and contains two key pieces of information: